bisturi/bisturi/docs/reference/03_int_field.md

 ```

-In some cases you need to change the endianness of all the Ints from bigendian (default)
+In some cases you need to change the endianness of all the Ints from big endian (default)
-to littleendian.
+to little endian.
 Changeing this in each Int is terrible, so we can change the default directly

 ```python